 Microfluidic pathogen detection chips are an excellent choice in this regard.
-Mass production of these pathogen diagnostics chips is financially affordable.
-The chips are highly sensitive and can be designed with the desired level of specificity.
+Mass production of these pathogen diagnostics microfluidics chips is financially affordable.
+The microfluidic chips are highly sensitive and can be designed with the desired level of specificity.
 They require minimal training and have proven to have a short sample-to-result turnaround.
 In addition, these portable and handheld chips can be automated without the need for expensive instrumentations.

 Viral diseases are a leading cause of death worldwide.
 Rapid, accurate, and timely diagnosis of the virus helps to prevent wide-spreading of the virus.
 The patient also benefits from early-intervention that increases the chance of treatment success.

 Diagnostic tools normally take advantage of a particular biomarker of the disease for diagnosis.
 For example, in the case of malaria, the disease causes the blood cells to deform.
 Microfluidic diagnostic tools for detecting malaria can employ microfluidic cell sorting chips that operate based on cell deformability to separate the infected cells and use them for diagnosis.
-In other cases, cell lysis chips can be integrated with nucleic acid amplification chips to capture the genetic footprint of the disease and detect by on-chip nucleic acid amplification methods.
+In other cases, cell lysis microfluidics chips can be integrated with nucleic acid amplification chips to capture the genetic footprint of the disease and detect by on-chip nucleic acid amplification methods.
 Affinity-based capture of the disease-related proteins hooked up with optical or electric impedance spectroscopy readout systems is common in sexually transmitted viruses such as HIV and syphilis.